AlexPritchin/ExerciseSearch/README.md

 ## Description

-Test task for a position of React Native developer at IvorySoft.
+Test task for a position of React Native developer.

 ## Additional info